wesslen/dsba6010-spring2022/content/assignment/03-problem-set.markdown

 Use a linear regression to estimate the total (not just direct) causal effect of each year of growth on weight.
 Be sure to carefully consider the priors.
-Try using prior predictive simulation to assess what they imply
+Try using prior predictive simulation to assess what they imply.

 ## Question 2